MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 Let us know if you have any questions or concerns.

-## End User Migration Guides
+## User migration guides

-This End User Migration Guide is intended to be distributed to end users via their migration management team.
-Feel free to customize messaging to best serve end users.
+This User Migration Guide is intended to be distributed to users via their migration management team.
+Feel free to customize messaging to best serve users.

-For more information about your upcoming Office 365 migration, see the following sections.
+For more info about your upcoming Office 365 migration, see the following sections.

 ### Timeline

-- This migration will happen behind the scenes.
+- This migration happens behind the scenes.
 Your work day should not be interrupted.
-- Files and folders will be migrated.
+- Files and folders are migrated.
 Any root folders or files you own in Egynte are copied.
 - A final cutover is planned after all users in your group have been migrated.

-### Dos and Don'ts
+### Dos and don'ts

 **Do** continue working in Egynte as usual!